vinbigdata-medical/vindr-lab/README.md

 * Please read our [Contribution guidelines](https://github.com/vinbigdata-medical/vinlab-sites/blob/master/CONTRIBUTING.md)
 for details on what and how you can contribute.
 * Check out our [Development Project Board]() for Product Roadmap.
-* Look for tasks labelled `good first issue` under the Issues tab in each repo.
+* Look for tasks under the Issues tab in each repo.
 * Join our [Gitter channel](https://gitter.im/vindr-lab/community).

 ## Acknowledgement